V1rex/Smart-Incubator/README.md

 * Searching in a list of mentors (by : specialty) and startups (by : need) .
 * Sending messages between the users (mentors and startups) in the app .
 * Sending meetings invitations between the users (mentors and startups) in the app .
+* Adding a Profile Photo for the startups and mentors .

 ## Setup